Logo

 Carl Frampton had no national anthem played at his fights, he took up dual Irish-British citizenship which allowed him to fight for British Domestic titles, and he married a Protestant woman, all of which had huge significance at the time.

-Carl Frampton too has married a Catholic woman despite being Protestant, and he too has a large following of die-hard fans from both Catholic and Protestant backgrounds who attend his fights in large numbers.
+Carl Frampton had a large following of die-hard fans from both Catholic and Protestant backgrounds who attended his fights in large numbers.